 Fueled by the flames of investigative inquiry, I took to the bustling dining halls of Adams, Leverett, and Flyby.
 Pen, paper, and Windows phone in hand, I set out to solicit honest impressions from those most affected (maybe?) by the actions of the President of Harvard: Harvard students themselves.

 Tuesday afternoon.
 Lunchtime.
 In the hustle and bustle of the first weeks of classes, I sit at a table to search for some answers.

-Another student speculates about different aspects of the job.
-“Perhaps she does appearances on behalf of Harvard,” says Mirielle E. Wright ’21.
+Mirielle E. Wright ’21 has some to offer.
+“Perhaps she does appearances on behalf of Harvard,” she says.
 “You know.
 If there are events, she will go to them.”

 And go to them, she has.
 President Faust has gone to events in Singapore, events in Sanders Theater, and events in the District of Columbia.
 In March of 2008, she gave testimony before the Senate Committee on Health, Education, Labor, and Pensions about stagnant funding for the National Institutes of Health—an event if there ever was one.

 She testified that “Leading scientists with quality grant proposals are caught in a protracted grant review process that plays out often over years, not months.”
 This is one of several instances of Faust’s event attendance, so Wright makes an accurate, if vague, assertion.
 Other students proposed more general answers to the question.

 “I don’t think they’ve ever explained anything to us about what exactly she does,” Edgar Gonzalez Jr. ’19 says.
 He goes on to suggest that the President is the spokesperson of the University and deals with administrative and financial issues, though he does qualify his statements by adding, “I really have no clear idea what exactly she does.”